When to Say No (and Yes) in NOvember

 Rachel Cyrulnik serves as principal at RAISE Nonprofit Advisors, where she helps nonprofits achieve measurable and strategic growth.
 With more than 15 years of experience in nonprofit management, Rachel leads a team of experts in helping organizations increase revenue, strengthen governance, plan strategically and communicate powerfully.

 Rachel is an expert in philanthropic trends, a frequent contributor in thought leadership, and a sought-after presenter in the nonprofit community.
-Rachel graduated from Yeshiva University summa cum laude with a BA in Journalism and earned her MPA, with honors, from New York University, where she studied Nonprofit Management.
+Rachel graduated from Yeshiva University summa cum laude with a Bachelor of Arts in journalism and earned her Master of Public Administration, with honors, from New York University, where she studied nonprofit management.